lianulloa/vuex-module-maker/README.md

  * @property {boolean}  [hasMetadata] - Whether response will included a metadata field.
 If metadata is true, then mutation MUST NOT be defined
  * @property {String}   [cacheAPIRequestIn] - Name of an action, automatically created, to cache API resquest made through service
  * @property {boolean}  [cacheActionToDelete] - Name of an action to delete from cache after the request to API.
 If it is not in cache, it does nothing

+## Dependencies

+- [vuex-cache](https://github.com/superwf/vuex-cache) It MUST be installed be consumer in order to cache actions